Welcome to today's edition of the Rush 24-7 podcast.

 I don't believe that I heard this.

-I have been reminding everybody on this program for four years what bin Laden said.
+I have been reminding everybody on this program for four years what Bin Laden said.

-These guys have known it all along, too.
+He said it in ABC, these guys have known it all along, too.

 Ignatius just didn't discover this.